knobs-dials/duppy/README.md

 =====
 * consider verbosity by default (I always use -v)

-* maybe rip out the rules after all?
-(I usually look at the -v output and delete manually)

 * More sanity checks, and regression tests.
 I _really_ don't want to have to explain that we deleted all your files due to a silly bug  :)

 * figure out why the 'total read' sum is incorrect

 * cleanup.
 Until now I mainly didn't release it because it needed cleaning.
 Typical :)

 * think about the clarity of the rule system
+* maybe rip out the rules after all?
+(I usually look at the -v output and delete manually)

+* test on windows

+CONSIDERING:
+* page-cache-non-clovvering

 * consider a homedir config of permant rules (for things like "always keep stuff from this dir")

-* consider storing a cache with (fullpath,mtime,size,hash(first64kB)) or so in your homedir, for incremental checks on slowly growing directories (storage should be on the order of ~35MB per 100k files, acceptable for most)

 * consider having an IO thread (minor speed gains?)

-* test on windows
+* storing a cache with (fullpath,mtime,size,hash(first64kB)) or so in your homedir, for incremental checks on slowly growing directories (storage should be on the order of ~35MB per 100k files, acceptable for most)